goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/core-themes/open-research.md

 - Ensure you comply with the University’s [Publication & Copyright Policy](https://information-services.ed.ac.uk/about/policies-and-regulations/research-publications) which applies to staff on research contracts.

-- The University has systems in place to cover [Open Access publishing fees](https://library.ed.ac.uk/research-support/publish-research/open-access/read-and-publish-journals)
+- The University has systems in place to cover [Open Access publishing fees](https://library.ed.ac.uk/research-support/publish-research/open-access/read-and-publish-journals).

 - Consider non-peer reviewed formats such as **preprints** to disseminate your research on an open access server, e.g., [openRxiv](https://openrxiv.org/).
 A preprint is a full draft research paper that is shared publicly before it has been peer-reviewed.
 Most preprints are given a digital object identifier (DOI) so they can be cited in other research papers.
 Benefits include credit, feedback and visibility.

-- Learn about **publication bias**, and consider when to publish negative findings
+- Learn about **publication bias**, and consider when to publish negative findings.

 - Create and use an  [Open Researcher and Contributor ID (ORCID)](https://orcid.org/) and link your publications to your profile.

 - Understand author contributions using [CRediT](https://credit.niso.org/), and appropriately and fairly acknowledge all contributions to a research piece.